DanielBallem/platformer/README.md

   ![bouncepads](https://github.com/DanielBallem/platformer/assets/33844493/b2bac4dc-80d2-4d59-9036-a916afc9ba6d)

   Platformers require consistency across different gameplay interactions and objects.
 Tables are a great way to keep track of this, as any changes in the table will persist across all levels, ensuring that the player knows what height to expect when landing on a particular bounce pad.
-  - By adding another entry into the data table and its corresponding enum, this blueprint will automatically show a new type to select.
+  - By adding a new entry into the data table along with its corresponding enum, this blueprint will automatically display a new selectable type.
   - ![image](https://github.com/DanielBallem/platformer/assets/33844493/936f8e3d-4ad8-4a53-8368-54818dfca34a)
   - This bounce pad sets the height and material from the datatable.